 Our next project, in the development pipeline, is looking to reverse the impact of one of the worst pieces of trade in the 21st Century – that of exporting ‘recycling’ for processing to another, often much poorer, country.

-This is an endemic problem throughout the entire Western World, as we struggle to keep pace with our use of plastics and disposable items.
+This is an endemic problem throughout the entire Western World, as we struggle to keep pace with our use of plastics and disposable items while living in a ‘throw away society’.

 As huge amount of this ‘recycling’ is exported from various rich countries around the world to countries who are burdened with this pollution, the problem becomes global.
 This them enters the global ecosystem, infiltrating every aspect of the food chain, causing devastation to almost all marine life.